dodozhang21/oriental-writing/readme.txt

-Thank you for choosing the Summer Day Theme.
+Thank you for choosing the Oriental Writing Theme.

 Version History: